oasisprotocol/old-docs/src/operators/incentives-proposal.md

 ### Staking Conditions
 As a public, permissionless blockchain platform, our goal is to make the experience of setting up a node as seamless as possible for any member of our community who wants to contribute to the Oasis Network.
 To that end, we’ve put a lot of thought into ensuring our staking conditions minimize barriers to entry and encourage meaningful engagement on the network.
 A few key parameters:

-* **Number of validators to participate in consensus committee (and receive staking rewards) at launch:**: Up to 100 validators
+* **Number of validators to participate in consensus committee (and receive staking rewards) at launch**: Up to 100 validators

 * **Minimum stake**: 100 tokens